grid-parity-exchange/Prescient/README.md

 #### CBC

-The specific mechanics of installing CBC are platform-specific.
-When using Anaconda on Linux and Mac platforms, this can be accomplished simply by:
+On Windows, Linux, and Mac platforms, CBC can be installed using
+Anaconda:

 ```
 conda install -c conda-forge coincbc
 ```

-To install CBC on Windows, download from https://ampl.com/dl/open/cbc/cbc-win64.zip.
-Unzip the downloaded file and then ensure `cbc.exe` is in your path.

 Binaries for additional platforms may be available from https://github.com/coin-or/Cbc/releases.